unicode11/pipeworks/README.md

 App to manage games/apps.

 ### Features (also TO-DO :P)
-* Keep Track of hours spent
+* Keep track of hours spent
 * English, Russian localisations
 * Icons, covers for games.
 * Description, taken from the web.